jublo/bingwallpaper/README.md

 (preferably outside of \Program Files), and add a shortcut to your Startup folder.

+### Quitting the Windows app after setting the wallpaper

+By default, BingWallpaper will keep running in the background, and check the Bing server once per hour for a new wallpaper.
+If you prefer to check just once and then quit, append the `--quit` parameter.
+This makes BingWallpaper suitable for adding a shortcut to the startup, for example.

 ## OS X

 ### How does it work?